PedroMGGDev/SynapseMind/README.md

 ## 🧑‍💻 Author

-Developed by **[Your Name Here]**, focused on building AI-first architectures for cognitive interfaces.
+Developed by **Pedro Miguel Gomes Guerrero**, focused on building AI-first architectures for cognitive interfaces.

 > Designed not to look like an app, but like a brain.